gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Line Number Settings

-The Line Numbers can be colored different ways to represent different things.
-These are the settings that control the Line Numbers.
+Line Numbers have several settings that can change their color depending on certain criteria.
+These are the settings that control the Line Numbers:

 {% highlight xml %}
 <!-- Line Number Margin Size -->